AadityaR04/AadityaR04/README.md

 ## About Me:

-* I am a student in Visvesvaraya National Institute of Technology, Nagpur from the year 2020.
+* 🔭 I am a student in [Visvesvaraya National Institute of Technology, Nagpur](https://vnit.ac.in/) from the year 2020.
-* I am currently pursuing a B-Tech in Electrical and Electronics.
+* 📖 I am currently pursuing a B-Tech in Electrical and Electronics.
-* Being a student, I am learning a lot of new concepts and topics and have much more to learn along the way!
+* 🤖 I am currently a member of [IvLabs](https://www.ivlabs.in/), an AI and Robotics community
+* 🌱 I am interested in Machine Learning, Conputer Vision and Quantum Computing and am still exploring and learning more each day!
+* 📫 If you ever want to get in touch for any literature, scientific or creative discussions, or want to know more about me, you can find me here in my [mailbox](mailto:adityarudra02@gmail.com) or here on my [Linkedin](linkedin.com/in/aaditya-rudra-a2726321b)
+* 🤗 Feel free to reach out for any collaborations!

-Hope you have a nice time on my GitHub!
+Hope you have a nice time wandering in my GitHub! 🙌

 <!---
 AadityaR04/AadityaR04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.